SirCabirus/Atommaster/README.md

 - which atoms have been set incorrectly
 - which atoms have not been detected.

+The X key can be used to display and switch off the beam path after an evaluation.

 Press F5 to restart the game.

 Atommaster can be played via [this link](https://sircabirus.github.io/Atommaster/).